Master’s Programme Data-driven Design

 - Creative Research

-The ﬁnal block of the MA programme is dedicated to the Graduation Project (GP).
+The ﬁnal course of the MA programme the Graduation Project (GP).
 For the GP, you work on a data-driven solution for a practical problem.
 It consists of two parts: an academic paper and a prototype.
 You write a research proposal as the basis for both already in the Creative Research course.

-Based on your assignment and the pitch, you will get one of the following non-binding types of advices:
+Based on your conding assignment and motivation letter, you will get one of the following non-binding types of advice:

-- Based on our mutual contact on the matching day we have not found any risks of you dropping out or falling behind in your studies;
+- Based on the coding assignment and your motivation letter we have not found any risks of you dropping out or falling behind in your studies;

-- Based on our mutual contact on the matching day we would like to draw your attention to some issues, to make sure that you have the proper attitude and (educational) experience for this specific degree programme;
+- Based on the coding assignment and your motivation letter we would like to draw your attention to some issues, to make sure that you have the proper attitude and (educational) experience for this specific degree programme;

-- Based on our mutual contact on the matching day we believe that you run a great risk of dropping out or falling behind in your studies.
+- Based on the coding assignment and your motivation letter we believe that you run a great risk of dropping out or falling behind in your studies.

 - creating simple statements by using various datatypes (integers, booleans, floats, array, characters, strings);